zulip/zulip-terminal/README.md

 * Enabling all actions to be achieved through the keyboard (see [Hot keys](https://github.com/zulip/zulip-terminal/blob/main/docs/hotkeys.md))
 * Exploring alternative user interface designs suited to the display and input constraints
 * Supporting a wide range of platforms and terminal emulators

+Learn how to use Zulip Terminal with our [Tutorial](https://github.com/zulip/zulip-terminal/blob/main/docs/getting-started.md).

 ### Feature status